katiepayne/formstack-devtest/README.md

     - lastName - VARCHAR ( 100 )
     - email - VARCHAR ( 100 )
     - emailAddress - VARCHAR ( 100 ) ..
 TODO - Ensure dupe field is needed.
     - password - VARCHAR ( 100 ) ..
-TODO - Reccomend not storing as plain text, but rather store the only a salted hash of the users password ( for security considerations ).
+TODO - Recommend not storing as plain text, but rather store the only a salted hash of the users password ( for security considerations ).
 ---

 ### Next Steps: